robertogarcia11/resume/resume.md

 - Version Control: Git, GitHub

 ## Experience
-### Company Name
+### Amazon Fulfillment Center
+- Position: Assosiate
+- Dates: September 2023 - Current
+- Description: Organize incoming inventory according to warehouse standards, ensuring efficient storage.
+Collaborating with team members, we maintained accuracy and optimized workflow for timely item stowing, aiding easy retrieval for pickers.
+### Nuestras Racies HBPA
-- Position: Software Engineer
+- Position: IT Intern
-- Dates: Month Year - Month Year
+- Dates: June 2021 - January 2024
-- Description: A brief description of your responsibilities and achievements.
+- Description: I designed branding materials such as websites, logos, and business cards.
+Additionally, I managed the organization's online presence across website and social media platforms.

 ## Projects
-### Project Name
+### Donut Parade
-- Description: A brief description of the project and your role in it.
+- Description: For our senior project, we are creating a website for local shop, DonutParade.
+The store website will allow online and pickup orders as well as keep track of inventory.
+My role for this project, is front-end, meaning I am working on the design and implementation of the store website.
-- Technologies Used: List the technologies used in the project.
+- Technologies Used: React, Vite, VS Code

 ## Certifications
-- Certification Name: Issuing Organization, Year
+- N/A

 ## Interests
-- List any relevant hobbies or interests related to your field.
+- Problem-solving through coding puzzles and challenges.
+- Exploring new programming languages and technologies.

 ## References
 Available upon request.